MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-attachments-policies.md

 ### Use PowerShell to modify safe attachment policies

 You can't rename a safe attachment policy in PowerShell (the **Set-SafeAttachmentPolicy** cmdlet has no _Name_ parameter).
-When you rename a Safe Attachments policy in the Microsoft 365 security center, you're only renaming the safe attachment _rule_.
+When you rename a Safe Attachments policy in the Microsoft 365 Defender, you're only renaming the safe attachment _rule_.

 Otherwise, the same settings are available when you create a safe attachment policy as described in the [Step 1: Use PowerShell to create a safe attachment policy](#step-1-use-powershell-to-create-a-safe-attachment-policy) section earlier in this article.